komodorio/helm-dashboard/FEATURES.md

 ![Shutdown_screenshot](images/screenshot_shut_down.png)

 # Multicluster
 If you want to switch to a different cluster, simply click on the corresponding cluster as shown in the figure.
+[Click here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) to learn how to access multiple clusters.
 ![Multicluster_screenshot](images/screnshot_multicluster.png)